- Location: Pennsylvania

 Once You Pass

 You will be issued a camera card and directed to the Photo License Center.
-After getting your picture snapped, you will be handed a driver's license, valid for four years.
+After getting your picture snapped, you will be handed a driver's license.

 Your license will be issued to you immediately after passing the skills test.
 You'll need to show identification, such as your learner's permit, voter registration card or Pennsylvania photo-ID card.